SqLoSt/SqLoSt/README.md

 ##### ℹ️ | Who am i?
 **Well hello there , most people calls me __Sq__ or SqLoSt, so there is some information about me :**
 - Im half Turkish half Russian
-- im interested in coding alot , like a nerdy boy yuh-...
+- im interested in coding & cybersecutity alot.
-- I've worked with some studios as an Translator/Tester/Coder before.
+- I've worked with some studios as an Translator/Tester/Programmer/Software engineer before.

 > Status
 ![Sq's GitHub stats](https://github-readme-stats.vercel.app/api?username=SqLoSt&show_icons=true&theme=midnight-purple)